r-preston/whetstone-rust/syntax/layout.md

                 "pattern": "+",
                 // required if category is Function, Operator or Constant - unique label for code function associated with this operation or constant
                 "label": "Add",
-                // optional - overrides the same field of category if present "precedence": 3,
+                // optional if specified for category - overrides the same field of category if present "precedence": 3,
-                // optional - overrides the same field of category if present "follows": [],
+                // optional if specified for category - overrides the same field of category if present "follows": [],
-                // optional - overrides the same field of category if present "precedes": [],
+                // optional if specified for category - overrides the same field of category if present "precedes": [],
                 // optional - overrides the same field of category if present "associativity": "LeftToRight"